 “Inland bank” means landslide or erosion hazard areas that are not subject to wave action.
 See “Marine bluff.”

+“Land area” means the total horizontal area within the boundary lines of a lot less areas waterward of the ordinary high water mark, confirmed landslide hazard areas (PTMC 19.05.100(C)(2)), and wetlands.
+For example, only the buildable area landward of the marine bluff edge shall be used in calculating impervious surface limits.

 “Landslide hazard areas” means those areas potentially subject to risk of mass movement due to a combination of geologic, topographic and hydrologic factors, including historic slope failures.
 These areas may be identified in the Port Townsend Comprehensive Plan, U.S. Geological Service Maps, the Department of Ecology Coastal Zone Atlas, or through site specific indicators or conditions.

 “Low Impact Development Technical Guidance Manual for Puget Sound (LID Manual)” means the manual developed by the Puget Sound Action Team that describes environmentally friendly techniques to develop land and manage stormwater runoff.

-“Marine bluff” means steep slopes formed and maintained by marine wave action.
-Marine bluffs include those marine bluffs that have been modified by bulkheads or railroads (e.g., along Larry Scott Memorial Trail).
+“Marine bluff” means steep slopes affected by wind and wave action.
 Excluded from this definition are steep slopes that have been significantly removed from wave action due to the evolution of spits, lagoons, and protected marshes (e.g., bluffs along Washington Street downtown and above the campground at Fort Worden) or due to intervening, legal nonconforming development that eliminates wave action (e.g., bluffs behind Water Street between the Washington State Ferry terminal and Kearny Street).
-See “Inland bank.”
+See “Inland bank”; “Feeder bluff”.

 “Mitigation” means a process used to reduce the severity of impacts from activities that potentially affect critical areas.
 Mitigation, in the following sequential order of preference, is by the following means: